bschaeffer/hive/README.md

 # Hive

-Example using [swarm][] to distribute processes across nodes, with failover monitoring.
+Example using [swarm][] to distribute processes across nodes with failover monitoring.

-This example randomly starts and stops workers.
+When swarm registers a process on a node, and that process exits abnormally, and/or is restarted by its local supervisor, Swarm will not account for this process during topology changes.
+This uses a GenServer process to register and monitor Swarm registered processes, and when abnormal exits occur, re-registers the processes through Swarm again.

 ## Usage